stat545ubc-2023/assignment-b1-cynthiaachung/README.md

 File Name | Purpose
 ----------|---------
 README.md | A markdown file that provides an overview of the assignment, as well as the files within the associated GitHub repository assignment-b1.Rmd | An R markdown file that contains the created function, as well as all associated documentation and tests.
+The contents of this is identical to that of "milestone_2.md". assignment-b1.md | A markdown file that contains the created function, as well as all associated documentation and tests.
+The contents of this is identical to that of "milestone_2.Rmd".